-Section A. Net Worth Requirements for Types of Authorized Securities Effective Date: 2018-11-08
+Section A. Net Worth Requirements for Types of Authorized Securities Effective Date: 2024-03-01

-- (1) For applicants seeking approval to participate in the Single-Family (SF) program, which is comprised of MBS that are backed by single-family level payment, graduated payment, growing equity, buy-down, serial note or adjustable-rate mortgages, the minimum base net worth requirement is \$2,500,000. - (2) For applicants seeking approval to participate in the MH program which is comprised of MBS that are backed by FHA-insured Title I manufactured home loans, the minimum base net worth is \$10,000,000.
+- (1) For applicants seeking approval to participate in the Single-Family (SF) program, which is comprised of MBS that are backed by single-family level payment, graduated payment, growing equity, buy-down, serial note or adjustable rate mortgages, the minimum base net worth requirement is - (a) \$2,500,000, plus - (b) 0.25% (25 basis points) of the applicant's total Government Sponsored Enterprise ("GSE" or "Enterprise") single-family outstanding servicing portfolio balance, plus - (c) 0.25% (25 basis points) of the Issuer's total non-agency single-family servicing portfolio.
+Non-agency means non-GSE, non-Government - (2) For applicants seeking approval to participate in the MH program which is comprised of MBS that are backed by FHA-insured Title I manufactured home loans, the minimum base net worth is \$2,500,000 plus 250 basis points of the Applicant's total effective MH non-agency securities outstanding obligations.
 Applicants who seek authority to issue MH MBS also must meet the eligibility requirements described in MBS Guide, Ch.
+30.

-30. - (3) For applicants seeking approval to participate in the Multifamily program, which is comprised of MBS backed by multifamily construction or permanent loans, the minimum base net worth is \$1,000,000. - (4) For applicants seeking approval to participate in the HMBS program, which is comprised of MBS backed by HECMs, the minimum base net worth requirement is \$5,000,000.
+- (3) For applicants seeking approval to participate in the Multifamily program, which is comprised of MBS backed by multifamily construction or permanent loans, the minimum base net worth is \$1,000,000. - (4) For applicants seeking approval to participate in the HMBS program, which is comprised of MBS backed by HECMs, the minimum base net worth requirement is \$5,000,000.
 Applicants who seek authority to issue HMBS also must meet the eligibility requirements described in MBS Guide, Ch.
 35.